Instant Pot Indian Chicken Curry Recipe

 1. Mix yogurt, lime juice, oil, chili powder, garam masala, salt, and fenugreek leaves to prepare the marinade.

-2. Make 3-4 incisions on the chicken drumstick on both sides.
+2. Make 3-4 incisions on both sides of the chicken drumstick.
 These incisions allow the marinade to seep in, making the chicken even more flavorful.

 3. Coat the chicken drumsticks with the marinade till all pieces are evenly covered.
 Set it aside for about 20 minutes till you get the curry ready.